Limits

 EIPs per gateway — Up to 20 EIPs per internet NAT gateway.

-Since September 19, 2022, associating an EIP with a newly created internet NAT gateway uses one private IP address from the NAT gateway's vSwitch.
-Make sure the vSwitch has available private IP addresses.
-This doesn't affect existing NAT gateways.
+Since September 19, 2022, associating an EIP with a new internet NAT gateway consumes one private IP address from the gateway's vSwitch.
+Ensure the vSwitch has available private IP addresses.
+Existing NAT gateways are not affected.

 CLB instance